hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 - The `org_id` must exist in Pike for it be a valid transaction
 - All fields marked `required` in the `CreatePurchaseOrderPayload` must be supplied
+- The `create_version_payload`, if included, must be valid according to the `CreateVersionPayload` validation rules

 Inputs: